torvalds/linux/Documentation/driver-api/pm/devices.rst

 :c:func:`pm_runtime_resume` for it from the ``->suspend`` callback (or its couterpart for transitions related to hibernation) of either the device's driver or a subsystem responsible for it (for example, a bus type or a PM domain).
-That is guaranteed to work by the requirement that subsystems must not change the state of devices (possibly except for resuming them from runtime suspend) from their ``->prepare`` and ``->suspend`` callbacks (or equivalent) *before* invoking device drivers' ``->suspend`` callbacks (or equivalent).
+That is guaranteed to work by the requirement that subsystems must yest change the state of devices (possibly except for resuming them from runtime suspend) from their ``->prepare`` and ``->suspend`` callbacks (or equivalent) *before* invoking device drivers' ``->suspend`` callbacks (or equivalent).

-Some bus types and PM domains have a policy to resume all devices from runtime suspend upfront in their ``->suspend`` callbacks, but that may not be really necessary if the driver of the device can cope with runtime-suspended devices.
+Some bus types and PM domains have a policy to resume all devices from runtime suspend upfront in their ``->suspend`` callbacks, but that may yest be really necessary if the driver of the device can cope with runtime-suspended devices.
 The driver can indicate that by setting ``DPM_FLAG_SMART_SUSPEND`` in :c:member:`power.driver_flags` at the probe time, by passing it to the :c:func:`dev_pm_set_driver_flags` helper.
-That also may cause middle-layer code (bus types, PM domains etc.) to skip the ``->suspend_late`` and ``->suspend_noirq`` callbacks provided by the driver if the device remains in runtime suspend at the beginning of the ``suspend_late`` phase of system-wide suspend (or in the ``poweroff_late`` phase of hibernation), when runtime PM has been disabled for it, under the assumption that its state should not change after that point until the system-wide transition is over (the PM core itself does that for devices whose "noirq", "late" and "early" system-wide PM callbacks are executed directly by it).
+That also may cause middle-layer code (bus types, PM domains etc.) to skip the ``->suspend_late`` and ``->suspend_yesirq`` callbacks provided by the driver if the device remains in runtime suspend at the beginning of the ``suspend_late`` phase of system-wide suspend (or in the ``poweroff_late`` phase of hibernation), when runtime PM has been disabled for it, under the assumption that its state should yest change after that point until the system-wide transition is over (the PM core itself does that for devices whose "yesirq", "late" and "early" system-wide PM callbacks are executed directly by it).
 If that happens, the driver's system-wide resume callbacks, if present, may still be invoked during the subsequent system-wide resume transition and the device's runtime power management status may be set